 Wyandotte Nation of Oklahoma

-Heather Miller is an enrolled member of the Wyandotte Nation from Oklahoma and has a passion for seeing Native American organizations succeed.
-She began her professional career in Montana where she helped Native Nonprofit organizations develop their capacity.
-She then worked in Seattle with a Native American Foundation where she continued to provide capacity building trainings to Native organizations as well as teach non-Native Foundations how to work appropriately with Indian Country.
+Heather Miller is an enrolled member of the Wyandotte Nation from Oklahoma.
+Her passion for seeing Native American organizations succeed inspires her in her role as the current Executive Director of the American Indian Center in Chicago.
+She began her professional career working for Hopa Mountain in Montana where she helped Native Nonprofit organizations develop their capacity.
+She then worked in Seattle with Potlatch Fund, a Native American Foundation where she continued to provide capacity building trainings to Native organizations as well as teach non-Native Foundations how to work appropriately with Indian Country.
 She has worked to develop programs, lead organizations and direct grants of various sizes.
-Her passion for developing capacity led her to start a consulting business where she helped Native nonprofits grow their own abilities to be successful.
-She recently moved to Chicago and is happy to have joined the American Indian Center team.
-In her free time Heather loves cooking with her partner Ryan and taking their puppy dog Winnie Cooper on walks as they explore the city.
+Heather currently serves as a Board Member and Program Committee Chair for the Chicago Cultural Alliance.
+She holds a Bachelors of Philosophy from Miami University in Ohio and a Masters of Native American Studies from Montana State University.
+Heather is also a graduate of the Leadership, Apprentice, Economic and Development program through First Nations Development Fund and a graduate of the Cascade Executive Program through the University of Washington.
+She is also a 2019 Leaders For A New Chicago Awardee.

 Project Beacon Program Manager